What Is Wrong with Synthetic Data for Scene Text Recognition? A Strong Synthetic Engine with Diverse Simulations and Self-Evolution: Related Work

 \subsection{Data Perspective Analysis of STR}

 TRBA~\cite{whatwrong} compares STR models trained on MJ+ST and highlight several challenges, such as handling calligraphic fonts, vertical texts, and low-resolution images.
 To address the lack of real annotations, STR-Fewer-Labels~\cite{baek2021if} shows that using only 1.7\% of real data, together with RandAugment~\cite{cubuk2020randaugment} and semi-supervised learning, can match full MJ+ST performance.
 Union14M~\cite{jiang2023revisiting} proposes challenging benchmarks and stresses that current STR issues are far from being resolved.
-ViSu~\cite{qu2024boosting} enhances semi-supervised STR by generating diverse, background-free samples.
-It also reminds us to pay attention to the challenges and diversity of synthetic data.
+CCD~\cite{ccd}, CCDPlus~\cite{ccdplus}, and ViSu~\cite{qu2024boosting} further leverage synthetic data to drive self-/semi-supervised learning, thereby reducing annotation costs while improving model performance.